Freskies/Epicode-Full-Stack-Course/README.md

 # Epicode-Full-Stack-Course

-In this repository will be gathered all daily (and minor) exercises from the Epicode Full Stack Course

-# Epicode-Full-Stack-Course

 Welcome to my GitHub repository for the Epicode Full-Stack Developer course!
 This repository is organized by units, weeks, and days.
 Each unit contains 4 weeks, and each week consists of 5 days.
 Below you'll find a brief overview of the course structure, followed by daily updates on the projects and exercises I'm working on.

 ## Table of Contents